Evvy/Lua-Tutorial-Unfinished/README.md

 # Test
 The lua interpreter is case sensitive.
 This means that identifier names containing lowercase letters will be treated as being different and separate from those containing uppercase letters.
 However lua is not as syntax sensitive as many other languages.
-You can for instance include or exclude parentheses, commas and semi-colons as you may find it practical or pleasing.
+You can for instance include or exclude parentheses, commas and semicolons as you may find it practical or pleasing.

 In most languages it is common to use semicolons to end of a statement, whether it's a variable or a function.